recluzegeek/hashtag.io/README.md

 1. Install the [suggested extensions](./.vscode/extensions.json) from extensions panel.
 1. Run `npm install` in the project root.
+1. Copy the `.env.example` to `.env` and modify the variables.
+You can generate secret keys via `openssl` on both windows via GitBash and on Linux `openssl rand -base64 32`
 1. You can run each project individually by checking available commands using:

    ```bash